Media files will NOT be protected

-Protect this page behind NetID
+Protect this page with NetID

 Enabling this setting will require a user to log in to view the content on the page.